Skip To Main Content

 How are Multilingual English Learners identified?

-Upon enrollment in California public schools, parents are required to complete a Home Language Survey to identify languages spoken at home.
+Upon enrollment in California public schools, parents/guardians must complete a Home Language Survey to identify the languages spoken at home.
 If a language other than English is specified, the student is tested for English proficiency using the Initial English Language Proficiency Assessments for California (ELPAC).
 Students who do not score Initial Fluent Proficient on the assessment are identified as Multilingual English Learners.

 What is the goal?